TheFlash2k/Notes/Assembly.md

 ## 3. Buses:
 ![](./imgs/buses.png) <br>
-A bus is a group of parallel wires that copy data from one of the computer to another.
+A bus is a group of parallel wires that copy data from one of parts of the computer to another.
 A bus is a pathway for digital signals to rapidly move data.
 There are 3 buses:
 - Data Bus
 - Control Bus
 - Address Bus